 The bill also includes provisions for civil fines, stating that all civil monetary penalties collected will be kept in a separate, non-lapsing account for the protection of residents' health and property.
-It emphasizes the importance of transparency by requiring that the results of inspections and investigations be publicly available, while also ensuring that these results are not subject to confidentiality restrictions under RSA 151:13.
-The effective dates for the various sections of the bill are staggered, with some provisions taking effect 60 days after passage and others on July 1, 2025.
+It specifies that the results of inspections and investigations will not be subject to certain confidentiality provisions, ensuring that the public can access this information.
+The effective date for various sections of the bill is staggered, with some provisions taking effect 60 days after passage and others on July 1, 2025.
+Overall, these amendments aim to improve oversight and accountability in residential care facilities, ultimately enhancing the quality of care provided to residents.

 As Amended by the Senate: 151:5-c, 151:6, 151:6-a, 151:16-b, 151:21, 151:50